Bladen1/ElliotBladen_T1A3-/src/README.md

 After you selected and placed your bet.
 You will be provided a transaction slip (receipt) that will be uploaded into the main folder of the programme.

-To make it easier for you I will run through a step ny step guide in running the app

-1) Programme is running and you are required to enter your age and name.
-This is the main page (main.rb) Page introduces you to the app and and has a nice welcome message plus logo

-2) Once you are confirmed to be over the age of the required limit you will enter the form page. (form.rb) This page is where you will see the race on display aswell the odds for the selcted horse.
-Here you will have to options.
-Place a bet or see the long form

-3) Seeing the form takes you to (long_form.rb) Here you can take at simple stats like jockey, trainer and barrier.
-To look further the programme allows you to take a deeper look into the horse by using the 1-9 keys

-4) The betslip function (betslip.rb) Is the last step of the programme.
-Once you have slected a horse you would like to bet on, you are required to enter a stake.
-Once these 2 items are entered and executed the programme will write out a reciept

-# 8) Help
+# 7) Help

 Main page

 There are 2 columns.
 The horses name and the horses price.
 Price means odds.
 For example Winx 3.00.
 If you think winx will win, the odds of it winning are 3.00 units.
 Meaning if you stakes 10 you will win 30.
 (10 x 3).

 Form